-The Nevada Affordable Housing Assistance Corporation ("NAHAC") has implemented the following procedure for employees to use when reporting work related injuries or illnesses to NAHAC.
+The Nevada Affordable Housing Assistance Corporation ("NAHAC") has implemented the following procedure for employees-Covered Individuals (as that term is used in Policy 500.F) to use when reporting work related injuries or illnesses to NAHAC.

 NAHAC strives to provide a safe and secure working environment for all employees.
-However, when a work related injury or illness occurs (i.e. injuries and illnesses that arise out of, or are incurred in, the course of job related activities on behalf of NAHAC), NAHAC provides appropriate medical care and treatment to the injured employee through its Workers' Compensation Insurance program.
-Coverage is provided for all employees who are injured or become ill while acting within the course and scope of their duties.
+However, when a work related injury or illness occurs (i.e. injuries and illnesses that arise out of, or are incurred in, the course of job related activities on behalf of NAHAC), NAHAC provides appropriate medical care and treatment to the Covered Individual injured employee through its Workers' Compensation Insurance program.
+Coverage is provided for all employees, Board Members, and under certain circumstances, independent contractors who are injured or become ill while acting within the course and scope of their duties.
 Coverage begins automatically the first day of employment.